-Twin Arches Loop Trail is a 4.7 mile moderately trafficked loop trail located near Oneida, TN that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
+Twin Arches Loop Trail is a 4.7 mile moderately trafficked loop trail located near Oneida, Tennessee that offers the chance to see wildlife and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash